Effective Strategies for Contract Risk Mitigation

 - Compile lessons learned after each audit cycle.

-⚠️ Important: If portfolio visibility is limited, integrate your CLM system with financial and operational data sources.
+⚠️ Important: If portfolio visibility is limited, integrate your CLM with financial and operational data sources via the REST API.

 Step 7: Refine and Improve Practices